lfdominguez/rustyping/README.md

 =========
 Simple Rust application to send ICMP ping request to a set of hosts defined on a Redis database.
 Expose the info as metric HTTP Server for Prometheus.

-Focused on datacenters to get a globa view of ICMP latency over all hosts.
+Focused on datacenters to get a global view of ICMP latency over all hosts.

 ## Metrics